skycodehub/AIPLUS/README.md

 - **If you switch browsers or devices, your history does not follow you.**
 - **Private/incognito mode will discard everything when the window closes.**

-This is by design — G0DM0D3 has no login system and stores nothing on our servers.
+This is by design — GODMOD3 has no login system and stores nothing on our servers.
 You own your data, which means you are responsible for it.

 There is a built-in export/import feature in settings under "data".
 Treat your chat history like any other local file — back it up if you want to keep it.

 ## 🎮 Easter Eggs

-Hidden throughout G0DM0D3 are various easter eggs.
+Hidden throughout VECTOR are various easter eggs.
 Happy hunting!

 ## 🛠 Tech Stack